It is best to grind your coffee fresh if you own a grinder. Keep the remainder of the whole beans stored in an air-tight container.

 Select the correct grind.
 Different coffee brewing methods require different grinds.
 The grind type is critically important to making good coffee!
 Coffee ground too fine will produce a bitter cup.
 Coffee ground too coarse will produce a watery cup.

 Be sure your coffee brewer heats to the proper temperature (200 degrees F).
-This temperature is referred to as "off-boil" (just prior to boiling).
-To achieve this temperature when boiling the water, remove the kettle once the water has reached a boil and wait 10-15 seconds before pouring.
+This temperature is referred to as "off-boil" (just below boiling).
+To achieve this temperature when boiling your water, remove the kettle once the water has reached a boil and wait 20-30 seconds before pouring.

 At Grounds for Change, we pride ourselves in providing you with the freshest coffee possible.
 All of our coffee is roasted to-order and is shipped in foil-lined bags that preserve freshness.

-Grounds for Change coffee bags have a built-in zipper for in-bag coffee storage of up to 30 days after opening.
+Our coffee bags have a built-in zipper or tin-tie for in-bag coffee storage of up to 30 days after opening.
 If you plan on storing your coffee for longer than this, an air-tight container like an Airscape is highly recommended.
+Regardless of how you store your coffee, you will experience the best flavor if you re-order on a monthly basis (or more regularly if possible) so that you are always brewing fresh coffee.